Careers at Delio – A day in the life of a Propositions and Partnerships Manager

 I head up Propositions and Partnerships, which is quite a new area at Delio.
 As a company grows, it is crucial to look at strategic ways to attract clients.
 And, the partnerships function plays a key part in this.

 My job is very varied.
-I spend a lot of time looking at exciting ways for us to collaborate with partners.
+I spend a lot of time looking at exciting ways for us to collaborate with our partners, which include the likes of UKBAA, PwC and many more.
 My day is consumed by client meetings and strategic projects that will ultimately contribute to Delio’s growth.